TimoGuy/solanine_vulkan/etc/combat_system_todo.md

 - [ ] Improve the combat (ending areas)
     - [x] Weight shift double slice: move velocity properly
-    - [ ] BUGFIX: fix character getting pushed into the ground with the first weight shift slice.
+    - [x] BUGFIX: fix character getting pushed into the ground with the first weight shift slice.
-        - [ ] Add param to hitscan rel position to "keep character in same spot, and use the `position` param as moving it relative from the hit character's position, not the hitting character", maybe just by adding a keyword "hit_char_origin".
+        - [x] Add param to hitscan rel position to "keep character in same spot, and use the `position` param as moving it relative from the hit character's position, not the hitting character", maybe just by adding a keyword "hit_char_origin".
+	- [x] That worked, but then there was a separate issue that arose where it was impossible to tune what was the correct relative amount, so the variable was changed to an `ignore_y` tag that would assign all of the positions except the y axis (this would solve the challenge of keeping the hit char in the same 'position' without shoving it into the ground).
     - [ ] Add "being pressed" animation
     > Ideally, adding something like "cancel waza when shift is released or when character touches the ground"-type params would be great for making sure that the waza won't get put out when the character is sitting on the ground on their head or something like that.